 Roads and pathways will generally form the flow path by which the major system flows are routed, either to the street drainage system or to a low point with sufficient hydraulic capacity to capture the flows.
 Special consideration shall be given to trapped low points where the overland flow path may divert surcharge into properties.
 This is especially important when designing "Downhill" cul-de-sac and kerb returns adjacent to a sag vertical curve.
 In the former case the overland flow path shall incorporate a depressed pathway with reverse crossfall in the footway.
 In the latter case consideration shall be given to grading the kerb return such that water flows around the return and away before it breaks over the top of kerb at the low point.

-Where an overland flow path needs to be accurately determined, the flow path should be modelled using a computer program as listed in Section Error!
-Reference source not found..
+Where an overland flow path needs to be accurately determined, the flow path should be modelled using a computer program.
 The following requirements shall be provided in open channels, roadways, overland flow paths and stormwater surcharge paths:

 Generally: